 On-Campus Accommodation Costs

-Table of costs and fees for Waikato's four Halls of Residence.
+Table of fees and costs for the University of Waikato's four Halls of Residence.

 Information about the wide range of off-campus accommodation options for students intending to study at the University of Waikato.